electrikmilk/cherrilang.org/compiler/parsing.md

 The input file is parsed entirely at once character by character.
 Lines are counted when advanced to a line feed character.
 The current character is stored as a `rune`.
-If we have run out of characters, the current character is set to `-1`, many loops are set to stop when this happens.
+If we have run out of characters, the current character is set to `-1`, and many loops are set to stop when this happens.

 Tokens are typed `tokenType` which is a string type.